Wishing you knew more about Aboriginal culture? Search no more.

 Stop feeling bad about not knowing.
 Make it fun to know better.

-Most could not relate to the anthem nor sing it.
-This reluctance found its way into episode 5 of the mini-series Redfern Now where Joel, an Aboriginal teen, struggles to follow the school's direction of singing the anthem every morning.
+This reluctance found its way into Episode 5 of the mini-series Redfern Now where Joel, an Aboriginal teen, struggles to follow the school's direction of singing the anthem every morning.

 In 2018 school girl Harper Nielsen got into trouble and sparked a national debate when she refused to stand for the Australian national anthem during school.
-She took offence with the line "for we are young and free" as its depiction of the country as new, or a young nation, diminishes the long history of Aboriginal people.
+She took offence with the line "for we are young and free" as its depiction of the country as new, or a young nation.

 A national song should unite all people.
 But Australia's anthem was written at a time when Aboriginal people were brutally fought and most people thought of them as a race to die out soon.

 Durham consulted Mutti Mutti man Kutcha Edwards to find new words for the national anthem.
 Here is her suggestion for a more inclusive text:

 Australia, celebrate as one, with peace and harmony.
 Our precious water, soil and sun, grant life for you and me.
 Our land abounds in nature’s gifts to love, respect and share, And honouring the Dreaming, advance Australia fair.
 With joyful hearts then let us sing, advance Australia fair.
 Australia, let us stand as one, upon this sacred land.
 A new day dawns, we’re moving on to trust and understand.
 Combine our ancient history and cultures everywhere, To bond together for all time, advance Australia fair.
 With joyful hearts then let us sing, advance Australia fair.
 Australia, let us strive as one, to work with willing hands.
 Our Southern Cross will guide us on, as friends with other lands.
 While we embrace tomorrow’s world with courage, truth and care, And all our actions prove the words, advance Australia fair, With joyful hearts then let us sing, advance Australia fair.
 And when this special land of ours is in our children’s care, From shore to shore forever more, advance Australia fair.
 With joyful hearts then let us sing, advance ...
 Australia ... fair.